 Bruxism or teeth grinding is common.
 Due to grinding teeth, the enamel of teeth wear off, and overtime dentin will expose.
 Sometimes micro-cracks will appear after prolonged grinding teeth.
 These may cause teeth sensitivity.

-TMJ or temporomandibular joint is connection between lower jaw to skull.
+TMJ or temporomandibular joint is the connection between the lower jaw to the skull.

-If the chewing muscles or the joint itself are causing you pain you may have temporamandibular disorder, or TMD.
+Temporomandibular disorder(TMD) is a disorder that affects or is affected by deformity, misalignment, or dysfunction of the temporomandibular articulation.
+The occlusal deflection of the temporomandibular joints (TMJs) is an example of TMD.
+If the chewing muscles or the joint itself are causing you pain, you may have temporomandibular disorder, or TMD.
 It can be caused by stress, continual clenching of the jaw muscles, or teeth grinding.

 Some of the symptoms of TMD are:

-Abrasion: It is wear due to friction between a tooth an exogenous agent like chewing on a food bolus or from tobacco chewing.
+Abrasion: It is wearing due to friction between a tooth an exogenous agent like chewing on a food bolus or from tobacco chewing.